What is Chroma Keying?

 Separate your subject from the backdrop screen by positioning the subject at least 3 feet from the backdrop to get a better key.

-Once the footage has been filmed the blue or green colour can be removed from the footage in post-production.
+Once the footage has been filmed the blue or green color can be removed from the footage in post-production.

-Using software that is capable of keying out these colours, such as iMovie makes the green or blue section of the clip effectively becomes transparent.
+Using software that is capable of keying out these colors, such as iMovie makes the green or blue section of the clip effectively becomes transparent.